chrisragasa/counter-app/README.md

-This is a counter application that demonstrates React fundamentals.
+A simple counter application using React.

-## Available Scripts
+## Scripts

 In the project directory, you can run: